 From time to time, David Jin, shareholder, chief executive officer, president and board member of the Company, provided advances to the Company to supplement its working capital needs.
 Those advances are short-term in nature, non-interest bearing, unsecured and payable on demand.
-The working capital advance of \$500 at March 31, 2017 and December 31, 2016, was reflected as due to related parties on the accompanying consolidated balance sheets.
+During the six months ended June 30, 2017, the Company repaid \$500 working capital advance to David Jin.
+As of June 30, 2017 and December 31, 2016, the working capital advance balance was \$0 and \$500, respectively, which was reflected as due to related parties on the accompanying consolidated balance sheets.